-A doobie in hand -- along with some munchables, of course -- might aid viewing of “California, 90420,” an unfocused documentary that touches on marijuana legalization and other concrete issues, but too often seems content just to hang out with some people who really, really like pot.
+A doobie in hand — along with some munchables, of course — might aid viewing of “California, 90420,” an unfocused documentary that touches on marijuana legalization and other concrete issues, but too often seems content just to hang out with some people who really, really like pot.
 Dean Shull’s feature began single-showing and short-run dates at nearly 50 theaters nationwide April 20, and should further pass the pipe in home-format release.